opengeo-tech/GeoPicker/docs/cli.md

 ## config-generate

-Interactively generate a new config file: one sequential prompt for each setting documented in [Configuration](config.md), press ENTER to skip a question keeping the default value of `server/config.yml`.
+Interactively generate a new config file: one sequential prompt for each setting documented in [Configuration](config.md), press ENTER to skip a question keeping the default value proposed by the [config file resolution](#config-file-resolution) chain (`server/config.yml`, or the config pointed by env `CONFIG`).
 For the `datasets` section the command asks for the folder where the dataset files are located (defaults to the chosen `datapath`), scans it for `.tif`/`.tiff` files and proposes the found list, asking confirmation before adding each one.

 ```bash
 geopicker config-generate [file]